 The stated objectives are achieved through the following approaches:

+i.
 A comprehensive review of relevant literature, existing articles and journals covering the application of virtual reality technology in surgical simulation.
 This will give the theoretical framework for the study and inform the requirements of the system.

-The use of 3D slicer software would be used to analyze patient data including the DICOM (Digital imaging and Communication in Medicine), segment it into regions in order to generate 3D models of the patient’s torso layout and would be enhanced with Blender software, a 3D modeling tool.
+ii.
+3D slicer software would be used to analyze patient Digital Imaging and Communication in Medicine data (seg

-The environment for the simulation would be designed and implemented with use of unreal engine 4’s tools and plugins.
+iii.
+4’s tools and plugins will be employed to simulate the model.

+iv.
 The surgical simulation would be performed by the medical experts to access the reliability of the system and provides feedback on the improvement and enhance for the scalability